normanzb/beebee/README.md

+# This is logger that logs with...

+* shortened uuid: Each instance will logs with its own uuid as prefix.
+* Time stamp: er... time stamp is a time stamp
-# A logger that logs with shortened uuid and time stamp and with some colours
+* and with some colours

 ```javascript
 const BB = require('beebee');